roundestcircle/IDONTKNOW/geo/Exogenes/Coastal Environments.md

 Deltas consist of the Prodelta, which is barely influenced by the delta, the Delta Front, so the sloped part, and the Delta Top, which has already risen above water level.
 Since the delta progrades, in a later core, sediments of all three parts are layered on top of each other, prodelta at the bottom, then deltafront, then delta top.

-If you cut a delta at a right angle to the coastline, clinorms are visible.
+If you cut a delta at a right angle to the coastline, clinoforms are visible.
 These are inclined beds representing earlier deltafronts.
 They are layered on top of each other during progradation.
-They are, obviously, incline towards the sea.
+They are, obviously, inclined towards the sea.

 If you cut a delta parallel to the coastline, a lobe shape is visible.
 The Sediment is thickest in the Middle, thinning out towards the edges.